- The Microsoft Arc Touch Mouse not working properly might be a matter of system settings or device updates.

 - From here just follow the easy instructions on the screen to finish the calibration.

-- When the process has finished reboot the Windows 10, 8.1 operating system.
+- When the process has finished, reboot the operating system.

-- After the device starts check again for the mouse pointer speed discrepancy.
+- After the device starts check again for the mouse pointer speed discrepancies.

 - Make sure the mouse has the batteries charged.